ShubhamBansal1997/startupintro/README.md

 __Version:__ 0.1.0-dev

-Video sharing site for site for giving intro about themselves
+A Boilerplate to start bootstraping your startup website and app in React.js frontend and Django(python) backend and postgresql

 ## Getting up and running

-Minimum requirements: **pip, fabric, python3 & [postgres][install-postgres]**, setup is tested on Mac OSX only.
+Minimum requirements: **pip, fabric, python3, nodejs, npm & [postgres][install-postgres]**, setup is tested on Mac OSX only.

 ```
 brew install postgres python3